 There is NO food allowed on school buses!

 At the beginning of the school year Westport Community Schools informed ALL parents that students caught eating on the school bus would be immediate grounds for dismissal of bus privileges!
-Some students still continue to eat on the bus without being aware that some foods may contain allergens that may cause Anaphylaxis - a severe, potentially fatal allergic reaction.
+Some students still continue to eat on the bus without being aware that some foods may contain allergens that may cause Anaphylaxis -

 Although nearly any food is capable of causing an allergic reaction, only eight foods account for 90 percent of all food-allergic reactions in the United States.
 These foods are: